epi-api/slate-zh/source/index.html.md

 * Outgoing transaction
 <br>

+You may receive two callbacks for a single transaction.
+This is especially true for transactions on the blockchain.
+In these cases, you would receive one callback when the transaction is first observed and one callback once the transaction is confirmed.

 **Callback Acceptance and Retries** <br>
 Your system should respond to the callback request with a 200 response.
-If we do not receive a valid repsonse our system will continue to attempt to send the request.
+We only attempt to send the request once, but we may introduce automatic retries in the future.
+We can manually resend callbacks upon request.

 **Result Format** <br>